artinmohajeri/image-size-limit-django/README.md

-# Email Send using Django
+# Image Size Limit Django

-### In this project, you have a form (your message and your email) when you submit the form, it stores in the database but the email will not be sent yet
-### When the admin checks the object in the database, admin can write a responde(subject and body) and when saves the changes in the admin pannel, (the email will be sent)
-- I have used django signals, ssl, smtlib in this project
+### This is a mid-level project using (Django, bootstrap5, HTML5, CSS3 and js)
+### I have used ajax to send a json data(size, dimentions) asynchronously to the backend and then reuse that in the template.

 ![redLine](https://github.com/artinmohajeri/Email-Sender-Django-signals-smtplib/assets/95845593/017c5e23-9d92-49fc-a34f-5f9e244bc9b2)
 # Write these commands in your terminall to run this web application 👇👇👇
 ### `python -m venv .venv`